lukerbs/ScriptMonkey/README.md

 ScriptMonkey will use this description to create a project structure and code files for you in a directory named `generated_project`.

-### Context-Aware Q&A with `scriptmonkey --ask`
+### Context-Aware Q&A with `scriptmonkey --ask` CLI Tool

 ScriptMonkey can help answer your technical questions, whether or not you provide code files for context.
-This feature allows you to leverage the power of ChatGPT to ask questiona about files, clarify concepts, get code reviews, or understand best practices in various programming languages.
+This feature allows you to leverage the power of ChatGPT to ask questions about files, clarify concepts, get code reviews, or understand best practices in various programming languages.

 #### How to Use

-- **Ask a question without files**:
+- **Ask a question**:

   ```bash
   scriptmonkey --ask "What are the best practices for database indexing?"